LateGenXer/finance/cgtcalc.md

 It is inspired by [other](#Alternative) free CGT calculators, but unlike most of them it handles notional distributions and equalisation payments in a consistent manner.

-A web instance is available [here](https://lategenxer.streamlit.app/CGT_Calculator)

 ## Disclaimer

 > [!WARNING]
 > `cgtcalc.py` is still work in progress!

-I wrote `cgtcalc.py` primarily for helping filing my own Self Assessment.
+* I wrote `cgtcalc.py` primarily for filing my own Self Assessment.
-It's accurate to the best of my abilities, but I am not an accountant or financial adviser.
+* It's accurate to the best of my abilities, but I am not a tax or financial adviser.
-Always check carefully its results and engage a tax advisor in any doubt.
+* Always check carefully its results and engage a tax advisor or HMRC in any doubt.

 ## Behavior